 Most surgeons prescribe Minoxidil as a supplement to hair transplant surgery.
 In fact, Minoxidil was the second highest prescribed medication in 2021 by International Society of Hair Restoration Surgery members.
 See photos showing the results of Minoxidil before and after treatment.

 How long do I need to use Minoxidil for?

 Minoxidil should be used twice a day, every day.
 Once you stop using it the hair loss process will restart.
 Any hair that has regrown as a result of Minoxidil treatment will fall out again, so this cannot be seen as a permanent solution to hair loss.

+Learn how to apply Minoxidil for best results.
 If you’re looking for a more permanent solution to hair loss, consider looking into FUE or FUT transplant surgery.

 What are the side effects of Minoxidil?